mrcbilou/Rocket_Elevators_API/README.md

  - IBM Watson API
 	 -
 	 - As an admin , access the Backoffice of the website and select the **Products Information** tab in the dashboard page.
 You will see a media player with a play button press play and you will hear information about the current status of the company based on the requirement  sheet.
+	 - To refresh the message, if you have deleted ,added or updated data  in the elevators and building tables, you **must log out** of the admin user an **log back in as the admin**.

  - SendGrid API
 	 -